rupin/PiZeroMagicMirror/README.md

 1) Fork this Repo
 2) Create an account on Heroku
 3) Create a New App
-4) Connect Deployment on heroku thropugh github
+4) Connect Deployment on heroku through github
 5) Select your Forked Repo to be deployed
 6) Open the App in a browser.
 7) Copy the URL of your App, it will be used in steps below.